Ms. Nguyen Thi Ngoc Dua took advantage of her free time to crochet woolen hats to give to children at the hospital - Photo: HOAI THUONG

 Ms. Dua's silent work not only spreads emotions among the staff of Tien Giang General Hospital, but also to the patients' relatives.

-Those tiny but warm hats added a loving atmosphere to the pediatric intensive care and anti-poisoning department - a place that is already very stressful because of the many serious cases.
+Those tiny but warm hats added a loving atmosphere to the pediatric intensive care and poison control department - a place that is already very stressful because of the many serious cases.

-And those seemingly small but not so small actions also quietly sow positive things, when parents have to bear the burden of worrying about their children's illness, and all the hardships in the process of taking care of them.
+And those seemingly small but not so small actions also quietly sow positive things, when parents have to bear the burden of worrying about their children's illnesses, and the hardships in the process of taking care of them.

 Talking to us, Dr. Do Quang Thanh - Deputy Director of Tien Giang General Hospital - said that Ms. Dua's work is truly a valuable spiritual medicine.